 Fixed Penalty Notices (FPNs) are issued for offences under different categories as follows:

-£75 for littering, graffiti, fly-posting, distribution of leaflets on vehicles
+£75 for littering, flytipping, graffiti, fly-posting, distribution of printed matter

 For further information or enquiries on the Clean Neighbourhoods and Environment Act (NI) 2011 please contact the Council’s Clean Neighbourhood Enforcement Officers: